 How to Get There:

 There aren’t a ton of direct flights into Quebec City but you can get there direct from New York City.
-Sarah and I met up in New York (Newark to be exact) and both connected on to Quebec City from there.
+Sarah and I met up in New York (Newark to be exact) and both connected on to Quebec City through Québec City Jean Lesage International Airport from New York.
 On the way home, we flew through Montreal.
-I connected through Atlanta (as I have to so often from Charleston) but Sarah had a direct flight home from Montreal to Atlanta.
+I connected through Atlanta (as I have to so often from Charleston) but Sarah had a direct flight home from Montreal.

-Montreal has a lot of direct flights into the states so it’s a super easy destination to travel to!
-Sarah and I rented a car when we left Quebec City and drove to the countryside and then on to Montreal.
+Montreal has a lot of direct flights into the states through Montréal–Trudeau International Airport so it’s super easy to travel to Montreal!
+In fact, Sarah and I rented a car when we left Quebec City and drove to the countryside and then on to Montreal.
 However, we didn’t need a car in either Quebec City or Montreal… we were able to walk, uber, and cab everywhere.
-P.S. there is also a train that runs between Montreal and Quebec City.
+We didn’t utilize any public transportation so I can’t speak to that.
+But it was honestly hard not to want to walk everywhere, even in the cold winter air P.S.
+There is also a train that runs between Montreal and Quebec City.

 What I Wore: